 If, for no other reason, visit New London Architecture for their impressive interactive installation of London's physical development through the ages, including projections, interactive elements, and film.

 Also, be sure to book a place on one of their fascinating walking tours.

 V&A Museum of Childhood

-This is another London museum that I used to live really close to in the East End, and so I’ve visited on more than a handful of occasions.
+This is another London museum that I lived close to in the East End, so I've visited on more than a handful of occasions.

-Truly, the main reason I visited this museum was because the building is so spectacular, a 19th-century structure made of iron and red brick.
+Indeed, the main reason I visited this museum was that the building is so spectacular, a 19th-century structure made of iron and red brick.

 The permanent collection tells a social history of British childhood, but there are also fascinating temporary exhibitions such as the current “Kites from Kabul” exhibit.

 This is a museum like no other in London, chiefly because the whole museum is set aboard a historic British warship floating on the Thames.